Nayni/fluse/website/docs/api-execute.md

 sidebar_label: execute()
 ---

-`execute()` allows you to run a particular fixture, this can be a single fixture or a combined fixture.
-The execute method is used to supply a [shared context object]() into your fixtures as well as allow [plugins]() to hook into the lifecycle of a fixture.
+`execute()` allows you to run any particular fixture, this can be a single fixture or a combined fixture.

 ## Signature